troy-west/apache-kafka-three-ways/README.md

 Apache Kafka Workshop by [Troy-West](http://www.troywest.com) first presented as a Masterclass at [Voxxed Australia](https://australia.voxxeddays.com/) in May, 2019.

-Copyright © 2019 Troy-West, Pty Ltd. Available under [Apache License v2.0](LICENSE).
+Copyright © 2019 Troy-West, Pty Ltd.